-Column A - For Part 1, provide identifying information, such as stock name, committee on uniform security identification procedures (CUSIP) or CUSIP international numbering system (CINS) number, lot number, or issuer and maturity date of bond.
-For Parts 2 and 3, provide the name, CUSIP or CINS number, or lot number.
+Column A - For Part 1, provide identifying information, such as stock name, committee on uniform security identification procedures (CUSIP) or CUSIP international numbering system (CINS) number and lot number; or issuer and maturity date of bond.
+For Parts 2 and 3, provide the name, CUSIP or CINS number, and lot number.

-Columns B through E - For Parts 1, 2, and 3, provide the requested additional information in these columns.
+Columns B and C - For Parts 1, 2, and 3, provide the requested additional information in these columns.